-It is the commitment of CCA that it does not discriminate on the basis of race, color, gender and ethnic background.
+It is the commitment of CCA to provide Christian education by and for God's elect, holy and beloved, according to the faith of God's elect, and the acknowledging of the truth that is after godliness, and in that context and for that purpose does not discriminate on the basis of race, color, sex or ethnic background.
 This policy of non-discrimination is exercised during student admission, hiring of faculty and staff, and all school-administered programs.